How I made my blog posts more responsive (and why I think it matters)

 However, if you look more closely, in practice many blog designs are still not fully responsive…

-Because, whilst their landing and marketing pages might have beautiful responsive designs, their single post pages are often left with a fixed layout for the post’s main content — a single column filled with a vertical stream of text and (oversized) full-width images.
+Because, whilst their landing and marketing pages might all have beautiful responsive designs, their single post pages are often left with a fixed layout for the post’s main content — a single column filled with a vertical stream of text and (oversized) full-column-width images.

 This means that, even when using a wider screen, users have to scroll in order to view the post’s text and images — sequentially, rather than alongside each other.

-For some topics this might not matter, especially when they are carefully written.
-Nevertheless, I think that whenever text and images can be seen alongside each other, they enhance and reinforce each other.
+For some topics this might not matter, especially when they are carefully written and captioned.
+Nevertheless, I think that whenever text and images can be seen together without scrolling, they enhance and reinforce each other.
 The content becomes more visually attractive, and communicates more effectively.

 Of course there are a growing number of website builder themes and plugins that enable non-coders to compile more complex layouts like these.